philsquared/Catch23/design_questions.md

 4. Parts of the syntax general warnings and SA violations.
 Within the macro these are suppressed.

 Macro-less test cases are also possible, but haven't been implemented yet.
 The question is, is it worth it?
-Maybe we wait until C++26 to be able offer these?
+Maybe we wait until C++26 to be able to offer these?
 Reflection should make it easier.

 ## Attaching messages to assertions